joomcode/e2ed/README.md

 `pageStabilizationInterval: number`: after navigating to the page, `e2ed` will wait until the page is stable for the specified time in millisecond, and only after that it will consider the page loaded.
 This parameter can be overridden on a specific page instance.

-`printLogsInConsole: boolean`: if true, print pack logs to the console (literally in console.log).

 `reportFileName: string | null`: the name of the file under which, after running the tests, the HTML report will be saved in the `autotests/reports` directory, for example, `report.html`.